coinyx/coinyx/README.md

 <br />

 ### 🌱Experience
- - Skilled in JavaScript, React.js, Next.js, Angular, and TypeScript, I bring a wealth of experience to front-end development tasks.
+ - Skilled in JavaScript, React.js, Next.js, Angular, Vue and TypeScript, I bring a wealth of experience to front-end development tasks.
  - Proficient in crafting visually appealing and responsive user interfaces, I leverage styling frameworks such as Tailwind CSS and Material-UI alongside foundational HTML and CSS.
  - Moreover, I am adept in working with Svelte and Vue.js, allowing me to adapt to diverse project requirements.
  - On the back end, I excel in Node.js, PHP, and Laravel, enabling robust server-side development.